MiniGameWorlds/MiniGameWorld/resources/devWiki/game-guide/event-handler.md

 ※ If a event is called frequently like `PlayerMoveEvent`, implement it with `@EventHandler` and register it to the bukkit plugin manager for better performance.

+※ If there are methods that have the same `decalred class name`, `method name`, `return type` and `parameter types`, the only one method will be handled.

 ---